Hi there!

 3: Third-Party Data (or ‘Garbage In, Garbage Out’)

-In addition to its impacts on deterministic data (most often collected and/or shared in a “first-party” context), another natural (and obvious) consequence of “privacy by design” being adopted by governments and regulators worldwide has been a step-change deterioration in “signal quality” for virtually all forms of probabilistic audience data (most often collected and/or shared in a “third-party” context).
-Yet despite this, such data continues to inform many key decisions relating to digital campaign budgets, planning, targeting and/or optimisation, as it has done for the past fifteen years or so.
+In addition to its impact on deterministic data (most often gathered in a “first-party” context), another natural consequence of “privacy by design” has been a step-change deterioration in signal quality for virtually all forms of probabilistic audience data (most often gathered in a “third-party” context).
+Nevertheless, probabilistic data continues to inform many of the key decisions digital marketers make every day — over media budgets, campaign strategy, audience targeting, and so forth.

-This is perhaps a fitting time to cite the compelling, peer-reviewed evidence, published in 2019, which suggested that third-party audience targeting data tends to be less accurate than random guessing, even when segmenting users along fairly basic demographic factors, such as age and/or gender cohort.
-And that’s to say nothing on the utility of so many far more granularly scoped “interest-based” segments one will find on offer.
+This is perhaps a fitting time to bring up the compelling, peer-reviewed evidence (published five years ago) which suggests that third-party audience data tends to be less accurate than random guessing, even when seeking to segment users along fairly basic demographic factors, such as age and/or gender cohort.
+And that’s to say nothing of the accuracy (or the utility) of the many far more granular “interest-based” segments which are available for purchase all across the programmatic marketplace.

 Companies start, these data companies.
 So they realise through cookies that they can cookie all types of sites, and find out all types of detail of the users that come through there, and segment them.
 Okay, so this is as remarketing and third-party data, this is getting going 2005-10, they’re starting to realise what they can do.
 Big cookie footprints.
 Okay.